s-a/iron-node/docs/NATIVE-MODULES.md

 > The native Node modules are supported by Electron, but since Electron is using a different V8 version from official Node, you have to manually specify the location of Electron's headers when building native modules.
 See https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md for more details.

 I published https://github.com/s-a/electron-recompile which aims to help with compile native modules for a specific electron version.
-Unfortunately is seems that there is no standard for requiring native modules in packages which cares about diffent versions.
+Unfortunately is seems that there is no standard for requiring native modules in packages which cares about different versions.

 For example NSLog simply searches like this
 ```javascript